-Hank Gilbert grew up just outside Tyler, TX. on a farm in the district.
-After being inspired by his high school agriculture teacher to himself teach high school agriculture, Hank attended Texas A&M University and earned a degree in Agricultural Education.
+Hank Gilbert grew up just outside Tyler, TX on a farm in the district.
+After being inspired by his high school agriculture teacher to teach high school agriculture himself, Hank attended Texas A&M University and earned a degree in Agricultural Education.

-In 2008. at the urging of Texas Democrats.
-Hank ran for the open Texas Agriculture Commissioner seat.
-During that race, Hank earned more media and attention than any other statewide candidate for office in Texas by helping Democratic voters understand the issue of the Trans-Texas Corridor System - a network of ID-lane highways planned to run through much of the state. built through the seizure of private lands by eminent domain and without any thought to the tremendous environmental problems it would cause all over the state.
+In 2008. at the urging of Texas Democrats, Hank ran for the open Texas Agriculture Commissioner seat.
+During that race, Hank earned more media and attention than any other statewide candidate for office in Texas by helping Democratic voters understand the issue of the Trans-Texas Corridor System - a network of ID-lane highways planned to run through much of the state, built through the seizure of private lands by eminent domain and without any thought to the tremendous environmental problems it would cause across Texas.

-Although Hank fell short in 2008. having raised only SBB.000 versus his Republican opponent who spent more than 12,000.000. he outperformed every other Democrat on the ticket. coming in at 43 percent in a race during a cycle where the gubernatorial nominee did not break 30 percent.
+Although Hank fell short in 2008, even though he was outraised and outspent, he outperformed every other Democrat on the ticket, coming in at 43 percent in a race during a cycle where the gubernatorial nominee did not break 30 percent.
 Hank visited all the state's 254 counties - more than once - and was the first statewide Democratic candidate since Ann Richards to mount a serious campaign in East Texas, West Texas, and the Texas Panhandle.

-Hank. throughout his life, was impacted by the service his older brother gave to our country during Vietnam.
-While watching the Muller hearings last summer, Hank became enraged at the behavior of Louie Gohmert toward Robert Muller, a decorated Vietnam-era veteran.
+Hank was impacted throughout his life by the service his older brother gave to our country during Vietnam.
+While watching the Mueller hearings last summer, Hank became enraged at the behavior of Louie Gohmert toward Robert Mueller, a decorated Vietnam-era veteran.
 While watching that hearing, Hank realized it was time to honor Karla's wishes and do everything he could to defeat Louie Gohmert.
-That day, he called his longtime campaign consultants. and began the process of putting his campaign together.
+That day, he called his longtime campaign consultants and began the process of putting his campaign together.